ediskandarov/emcpow2.com/content/posts/2021-04-11-launching-a-startup.md

 ## Have an idea of the startup's business model.

 By now, you have an answer to many questions.
-What product are you building, who are you, the customer.
+What product are you building, your customers.
 It now time to come up with a sustainable business model.

 There should be a revenue stream that will bring users to the product.
 Do not disperse efforts creating many revenue streams.
 Focus on one, but make it work.